 (e) the Waste Reduction and Recycling Act 2011 (Queensland) and any regulations made under that Act.

+(2A) For the purposes of the definition of material recovery facility in section 47C(1) of the Act, a facility or other place operated by a person for the purposes of carrying on a bottle crushing service business (not being premises where a bottle crushing machine is periodically or permanently installed for crushing containers sold at those premises) is prescribed to be a material recovery facility.

 (3) For the purposes of the definition of minor beverage supplier in section 47U(1) of the Act, a beverage supplier who is likely to supply less than 300 000 beverage products in a financial year (including, for the avoidance of doubt, beverage products that are not supplied in the State), is prescribed to be a minor beverage supplier for that financial year.

+(3A) For the purposes of the definition of refund point in section 47C(1) of the Act, a reverse vending machine is prescribed to be a refund point.

 (4) If a term has a meaning in section 47C of the Act, it has the same meaning in these regulations.